nicolaedanu/gorest-tests/README.md

 ```

 ## Bugs and suggestion
-While exploring the functionality of the gorest public APIs i discovered the bellow inconsistencies:
+While exploring the functionality of the gorest public APIs, I discovered the following inconsistencies:
 ### GET request
 > Bad practice - 401 error message is different from POST users
 ### PUT requests: 2 failing tests